kyma-project/kyma/docs/kyma/04-05-use-your-own-image.md

 1. Clone the repository using the `git clone https://github.com/kyma-project/kyma.git` command and navigate to the root folder.

-2. Build an image that is based on the current Installer image and includes the current installation and resources charts.
+2. Build a Kyma-Installer image that is based on the current Installer binary and includes the current installation configurations and resources charts.
 Run:

     ```
     docker build -t kyma-installer -f tools/kyma-installer/kyma.Dockerfile .